 - Do not over expose yourself with finance.
 Make sure the borrowing proportion is as low as feasible.
 This is a must if a property crash comes.

 This article speaks in very general terms and is particularly useful if applied to the property markets of major cities of Europe and across the Atlantic in the USA and Canada.
 It may be of a lesser relevance in markets like Gibraltar where values seem to hold well due to their quality and lack of large supply.
 Responsible planning in the case of Gibraltar plays an important role for keeping the market at normal levels.
+When looking to invest in a different real estate market which is profitable, Lentor Hills Residences has 595 beautiful units that range from one to four bedrooms.
+The units are all spacious and come with top-quality finishing.

 A last golden rule in the property business is that no matter how bad your mistake may be there is a factor that will play to your advantage and that factor is called time.
 It will often correct mistakes by its own if you are prepared to wait.
 Not so I am afraid with most of other businesses.